 The Federal Trade Commission (FTC) Care Labeling Rule

-- Requires that manufacturers provide labels with complete instructions about regular care for the garment, or provide warnings if the garment cannot be cleaned without harm.
+- Requires that manufacturers provide labels with complete instructions about regular care for the garment, or provide warnings if the garment cannot get cleaned without harm.

 - Tags must provide at least one safe cleaning method and be attached visibly and securely.